Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Evaluation

 \section{Evaluation}

-We use our prototype implementation to compare the latency of \ourProtocol{} with AWARE and \bftsmart{}, on the AWS cloud as well as a simulated network of $51$ replicas which is based on real data from the internet.
+We evaluate the latency of the \ourProtocol{} prototype on the AWS cloud as well as a simulated network of $51$ replicas based on real data from the internet.
 Parts of our experiments were conducted in our local data center using high-fidelity tools for network emulation and simulation~\cite{gouveia2020kollaps,jansen2022co}.
-We validated the fidelity of these emulated/simulated setups as described in Appendix~\ref{subsec:validation-of-networks}.
-Our experiments focus mostly on measuring latency, which is fundamentally limited by the quality of the links and quorum formation rules in a wide-area network.
+We validated the fidelity of these emulated/simulated setups with additional experiments reported in the appendix of this paper.
+Our experiments focus on measuring latency, which is fundamentally limited by the distance between nodes and quorum formation rules in WANs.